Frank Wilcox: Acting career

 Wilcox joined the Pasadena Community Playhouse.
 By December 1924, he headed the Frank Wilcox Company, which produced plays in venues that included the Lyceum in Baltimore.
 In 1927, he became a member of The Lambs Club.

 Wilcox became a contract player for Warner Bros., beginning with the 1939 short film The Monroe Doctrine, in which he was chosen to portray the American statesman Henry Clay during the early 1820s.
 He played Abraham Lincoln as a militia captain in another 1939 film short Old Hickory, based on key events in the public career of President Andrew Jackson.

-During World War II, Wilcox served on a destroyer.
+During World War II Wilcox served on a destroyer.

 Another film role was as the circus doctor in the 1952 production The Greatest Show on Earth, starring Charlton Heston.

-In 1951, already at work in the new medium of television, Wilcox was cast in two episodes of the police drama Racket Squad.
-Between 1952 and 1955, he guest-starred four times in different roles on the television series The Lone Ranger.
+In 1951, already at work in television, Wilcox was cast in two episodes of the police drama Racket Squad.
+From 1952 to 1955, he guest-starred four times in different roles on the television series The Lone Ranger.
 In 1956, Wilcox portrayed John Gould in "God's Healing" on the religion Crossroads.
 The same year, he was cast as Duncan Glowrie in the episode "Bonnie Lassie" of The Gale Storm Show.
 From 1955 to 1958, he appeared three times on the sitcom The People's Choice.

 In 1957, Wilcox guest-starred in the episode "Quicksilver" of Sugarfoot, as a young frontier law student.
-His best known television role, the one which brought him great recognition from millions of viewers, was that of the oil executive John Brewster in the first season of The Beverly Hillbillies.
+His best known television role, the one which brought him great recognition from millions of viewers, was that of the oil executive John Brewster in the first five seasons of The Beverly Hillbillies.

 Wilcox appeared in 1957 as Joe Spaulding in "Lucy Wants to Move to the Country," one of the later episodes of the CBS sitcom I Love Lucy.
-He appeared as well on the sitcom Private Secretary.
+He also appeared on the sitcom Private Secretary.